 Bodies, and representations of bodies, surround our everyday existence.
 Our bodies, and the bodies around us, are subject to norms that police how a body should look or behave in a given context.
 Glamorous and desirable bodies draw positive attention and literary and cultural representations reflect this, while deviant bodies are policed and regulated.
 This panel aims to explore how various bodies are represented in contemporary culture as well as analyze how these representations impact our perceptions of self and world.
 In a moment where the international political landscape is reliant on the policing and weaponizing of bodies, it is more important than ever before to consider how conceptions of bodies foster these divisions.

-Conference postponed until 2021: Pacific Ancient and Modern Langauage Association (PAMLA) 2020 CONFERENCE, LAS VEGAS: Thursday, November 12 - Sunday, November 15, 2020
+Pacific Ancient and Modern Langauage Association (PAMLA) 2021 CONFERENCE, LAS VEGAS/Online: Thursday 11th November - Sunday 14th November 14 2021

 19th-century America was the site of various reform movements: antislavery, women's rights, education, temperance, penal reform, et al.